AndrewArnitaCap/bookstore-backend/README.md

 14. You can then follow the same steps as above to see your book in the H2 console in the BOOKS table

 ### To test the following endpoints, follow the steps above by changing the HTTP method in Postman:
-"1" is taken here as an example for the book ID
+N.B: `1` is taken here as an example for the book ID
 ### GET all books: http://localhost:8080/api/books
 ### GET book by ID: http://localhost:8080/api/books/1
 ### DELETE book by ID: http://localhost:8080/api/books/1